danielousa/Portfolio_Power_Platform/Copilot Studio/README.md

 This action sends a confirmation message to the user.
 This question node asks if the user wants to continue shopping.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/2ae65a55-6f7c-48e6-8744-f201bacdcc9c)

+Another conditional branching node based on the user's response.
+This action sends a thank you message to the user if they choose not to continue shopping.
+This action ends the conversation.

 ![image](https://github.com/danielousa/Portfolio_Power_Platform/assets/159817085/b3099517-5d15-404e-b8a7-5cade76298c9)